 - improvements to brain, respiratory, and cardiovascular health

-You can try it on your own or you can learn from an experienced yoga instructor.
+Try it on your own or learn from an experienced yoga instructor.